ricallinson/pi-pxe-boot/README.md

 	sudo nano /etc/network/interfaces

 Replace the line starting with `iface eth0 inet manual` with the following.
-The `address` is the first address is the current IP address (from the middle command), the `netmask` address is 255.255.255.0 and the `gateway` IP address is the router IP address received from the last command.
+The `address` is the current IP address (from the middle command), the `netmask` address is 255.255.255.0 and the `gateway` IP address is the router IP address (from the last command).

 	auto eth0
 	iface eth0 inet static